-I had not insulted him, teased him, raised my voice.
-(But even if that had been the case, his response was magnitudes more severe than anything I may have done.)
+I had not been insulting, derogatory, nor had I even raised my voice.
+(But even if that had been the case, the response was magnitudes more severe than anything I may have done.)

 If you have a narcissist or verbally abusive person in your life, you know exactly what I’m talking about.
 It’s one of many tactics they have in their arsenal to get their way.